AdriaSeSa/VideoPlayerCpp/index.md

 ## Examples

-I have created one code example for both approaches, adn they are available inside the github [repository](https://github.com/AdriaSeSa/VideoPlayerCpp) linked to this page.
+I have created one code example for both approaches, and they are available inside the github [repository](https://github.com/AdriaSeSa/VideoPlayerCpp) linked to this page.

 **WARNING: To use these examples you have to download [this](https://drive.google.com/drive/folders/1ssyBmUIr7sRFqAvcQhOaHOrgnxvEmQAu?usp=sharing) .dll file and place it inside the Game folder.
 This is a dynamic library for debugging OpenCV.
 It gets corrputed if uploaded with github for some reason I don't understand, so you have to download it manually.**